Phenomena (film): Legacy

-After Phenomena, Daria Nicolodi repudiated the film, labeling it "reactionary" on account of its portrayal of handicapped people, and stated on interview that she would no longer work with Argento.
+After Phenomena, Daria Nicolodi repudiated the film, labeling it "reactionary" on account of its portrayal of handicapped people, and stated on interview that she would no longer work with her husband Argento.
+They later divorced, but would work together again two years later on Opera.

-Japanese video game developer Hifumi Kono created his video game Clock Tower (1995) which borrows many ideas from Phenomena.
+Japanese video game developer Hifumi Kono created his video game Clock Tower (1995) using many ideas from Phenomena.

 A novelisation of the film was written by Luigi Cozzi for the horror anthology Terrore profondo in 1997.